 While the Board is ultimately responsible for risk oversight, the Board's committees assist the Board in fulfilling its oversight responsibilities in certain areas of risk.
-In particular, the Audit Committee focuses on financial and enterprise risk and discusses with management, outside actuarial consultants, and the Company's independent registered public accounting firm the Company's policies and practices with respect to risk and particular areas of risk exposure, including with respect to the Company's self insurance program for workers' compensation coverage.
+In particular, the Audit Committee focuses on financial and enterprise risk and discusses with management, outside actuarial consultants, and the Company's independent registered public accounting firm the Company's policies and practices with respect to risk and particular areas of risk exposure, including with respect to the Company's self insurance program for workers' compensation coverage and management of its captive insurance subsidiaries.
 The Audit Committee also assists the Board in fulfilling its duties and oversight responsibilities relating to the Company's compliance and ethics programs.